-While Jake Roberts had a lot of respect for Gino’s ability on the mic and as a talent in the ring, he had no qualms about admitting that Gino and himself had problems with drug addiction.
+While Jake Roberts had a lot of respect for Gino’s ability on the mic and as a talent in the ring, he had no qualms about admitting that Gino and himself had drug addiction problems.

-When asked, “Did you know or come to know at any point that Gino had an issue with drugs?”
-Roberts candidly responded, “Yeah, ‘cuz I was doing them with him. (snickers) Duh!”
-He adds, “I was no saint, man.
+When asked, "Did you know or come to know at any point that Gino had an issue with drugs?"
+Roberts candidly responded, "Yeah, ‘cuz I was doing them with him. (snickers) Duh!"
+He adds, "I was no saint, man.
 I knew Gino was doing coke.
-I didn’t know how much he was doing… It wasn’t no 8 ball (3.5 grams) that’s d**n for sure.”
+I didn’t know how much he was doing… It wasn’t no 8 ball (3.5 grams), that’s damn for sure."

-David Manning recalls a time in Las Vegas where Gino was accompanied by some unsavory characters and he believes this was the point of no return for the wrestling star.
-“Gino once had a friend with him who owned a plane.
-They had rented the top penthouse suite of a Las Vegas hotel and was just partying for three days.
-From that time, it was just a slow progression.”
+David Manning recalls a time in Las Vegas where some unsavory characters accompanied Gino, and he believes this was the point of no return for the wrestling star.
+"Gino once had a friend with him who owned a plane.
+They had rented the top penthouse suite of a Las Vegas hotel and were just partying for three days.
+From that time, it was just a slow progression."

 Manning added, "Gino ran with a pretty tough crowd in Houston.
 If you hang around trouble, you’re going to get trouble.
 Getting into wrestling, it’s like getting into the mob.
 You have to watch out who you hang out with."
 Jake Roberts agrees and said, "I heard that there were people you didn’t mess with and had power in the city of Houston and Dallas.
 These were strong, powerful people within the city that might not have liked certain things getting out."